Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BONUS: Offer cannot be less than half the asking price

     BONUS: property has minimum bid amount and a buy now option

+    BONUS: add a description for each property, change the model, and the forms

 Data:
     40 properties